 What are Fidelity Bonds?

 The term “fidelity bonds” refers to the type of insurance policies that protect the policyholders (companies)from losses incurred due to fraudulent activities by their employees.
-Typically, these policies insure businesses for losses that are caused due to dishonest acts within the organization.
-In the US, various entities governed by the Employee Retirement Income Security Act of 1974 (ERISA) are mandated to be adequately covered by fidelity bonds in prescribed amounts.

 Explanation of Fidelity Bonds

-How does Fidelity Bond Work?
+How Does Fidelity Bond Work?

 Now, let us look at how a fidelity bond works: